fweiss/mcu-gif/README.md

 - mcu agnostic
 - file system agnostic
 - developed with TDD
-- developed in C programming language
+- usable in C programming language

 It would be nice to try additional languages.
 For MCUs, C is the most common.

+## TDD with ccspec
+Starting afresh with ccspec to try out comprehensible tests.
+The GTest reports where just too bland.
+The ccspec framework promises at least a basic rspec test report.

+### Running the ccspec tests
+The ccspec git repository is linked as a submodule.
+You'll need to update the git submodules.

+``git submodule update --init --recursive``

+Then, cd to the spec directory.
+Run the following to run the tests and see the test report:
+``make test``

+## Unit testing with gtest (deprecated)
+The main point of this project is to develop a GIF decoder using TDD.

 > The test framework, gtest, is C++

-## Unit testing
-The main point of this project is to develop a GIF decoder using TDD.

 ### Running the unit tests
 In the test directory, run ``make test``.